Post 16 transport policies

 Home to school or college transport for students with special educational needs

-Students who had a statement of special educational needs, which has either lapsed or stopped and are continuing their education by attending a college, school or learning establishment can firstly apply a Kent 16+ Travel Card from their learning provider.
+Students who had a statement of special educational needs or Education Health and Care Plan, which has either lapsed or stopped and are continuing their education by attending a college, school or learning establishment can firstly apply for a Kent 16+ Travel Card from their learning provider.

 If, however, the young adult has mobility problems or disabilities that would inhibit their ability to access public transport, they can approach Kent County Council for additional support.
 We will assess the student's application and if the student is eligible to receive transport assistance, there are several options that can be considered: